 (C - 110)

-Behind heavy velvet drapes the planning, prep, and production of each performance is carefully orchestrated and choreographed before being unveiled to a waiting audience.
-It's a great rehearsal space that can also be converted into an intimate venue for smaller performances.
+Backstage, behind heavy velvet drapes, the planning, prep, and production of each performance is carefully orchestrated and choreographed before unveiling to a waiting audience.
+With a costume room and workshop for set design, the production studio is a fully equipped rehearsal space that can also be converted into an intimate venue for smaller performances.